-There are many general functionalities which are common in applications – especially if you are company is taking projects related to a single domain.
+There are many general functionalities which are common in applications – especially if your company is taking projects related to a single domain.
 For example, if your company develops web applications, you can create a process to re-use testing scripts for login and validation test cases.

 5. Time box conversion of manual test cases

 Agility should be adopted with the time box activity.
 Converting manual test cases into automated test cases also helps to cut down the time for doing BVT or smoke testing.
 It gives quick confidence to the development team and stakeholder about working shippable product.

 Your test automation strategy should also define the process of execution and management of test cases.
 After executing a test case, assign a status ‘Pass or Fail’ with it.
 In automated testing, this status is assigned to the test cases automatically as per defined success criteria.